gavinmcfarland/figma-node-decoder/README.md

 ## JavaScript API (Beta)

 To use the Node Decoder plugin in your own plugin, you can use the JavaScript API.
-It has been adapted, so you can use it as a library inside your plugin.
+It has been adapted so you can use it as a library inside your plugin.

 For now, install it from Github as a node module.